-- Section 15-39.1-10.11 requires the Board of Trustees of the Teachers' Fund for Retirement (TFFR) provide annual reports to the committee regarding an annual test of the actuarial adequacy of statutory contribution rate. - Section 15-39.1-35 provides if the Public Employees Retirement System (PERS) Board for TFFR adopts provisions to modify the law relating to TFFR to comply with applicable federal statutes or rules, the committee shall consider whether to approve such modifications. - Section 18-11-15(5) requires the committee be notified by a firefighters relief association if it implements the alternate schedule of monthly service pension benefits to members of the association provided in this subsection. - Section 54-06-31(3) requires Human Resource Management Services to report periodically to a legislative committee designated by the Legislative Management on the implementation, progress, and bonuses provided under agency recruitment and retention bonus programs.
-The Legislative Management has assigned responsibility to this committee. - Section 54-06-32 requires the Office of Management and Budget (OMB) to submit to the Legislative Management a report summarizing reports of state agencies providing service awards to employees in the classified service.
-The Legislative Management has assigned responsibility to this committee.

-- Section 54-06-33 requires OMB to submit to the Legislative Management a report summarizing reports of state agencies providing employer-paid costs of training or educational courses to employees in the classified service.
-The Legislative Management has assigned responsibility to this committee. - Section 54-06-34 requires OMB to submit to the Legislative Management a report summarizing reports of executive branch state agencies paying employee membership dues for professional organizations and membership and service club dues.
-The Legislative Management has assigned responsibility to this committee. - Section 54-52.1-08.2 provides if the PERS Board adopts provisions to modify the law relating to the uniform group insurance program to comply with applicable federal statutes or rules, the committee shall consider whether to approve such modifications.
+- Section 18-11-15(5) requires that the Employee Benefits Programs Committee be notified by a firefighters relief association if it implements the alternate schedule of monthly service pension benefits to members of the association provided in this subsection. - Section 54-06-31 requires Human Resource Management Services to report periodically to a legislative committee designated by the Legislative Management on the implementation, progress, and bonuses provided under agency recruitment and retention bonus programs.
+The Legislative Management has assigned this responsibility to the Employee Benefits Programs Committee. - Section 54-06-32 requires the Office of Management and Budget to submit to the Legislative Management a report summarizing reports of state agencies providing service awards to employees in the classified service.
+The Legislative Management has assigned this responsibility to the Employee Benefits Programs Committee. - Section 54-06-33 requires the Office of Management and Budget to submit to the Legislative Management a report summarizing reports of state agencies providing employerpaid costs of training or educational courses to employees in the classified service.
+The Legislative Management has assigned this responsibility to the Employee Benefits Programs Committee. - Section 54-06-34 requires the Office of Management and Budget to submit to the Legislative Management a report summarizing reports of executive branch state agencies paying employee membership dues for professional organizations and membership dues for service clubs when required to do business or if the membership is primarily for the benefit of the state.
+The Legislative Management has assigned this responsibility to the Employee Benefits Programs Committee.